Let’s get right to the research. A study from August 2020 (1) published in the International journal of biological sciences says this:

 What is somewhat perplexing is that statins are being explored as an antidepressant medication with new and conflicting research suggesting it may be helpful or may not be helpful in patients suffering from depression, bipolar disorder, and mood and cognitive problems.

-To the Bologna researchers, statins did not help depression.
-A 2018 study from the University of Louisville School of Medicine (2) offers this on the idea that statins help or does not help depressive problems:
+A 2018 study from the University of Louisville School of Medicine (4) offers this on the idea that statins and depression in a coexisting state with coronary artery disease, hypertension, and diabetes.

 “Depression is a common malady associated with numerous chronic medical conditions such as coronary artery disease, hypertension, and diabetes.
 Statins provide protection against coronary and cerebrovascular diseases by decreasing cholesterol synthesis in the liver.
 Statin medications also reduce inflammation.
 Since the pathophysiology of depression involves inflammation, statins could have a role in the treatment of mood disorders and might become a pharmacotherapy option for patients experiencing depression.
 There is evidence suggesting an antidepressant effect when statins are adjunctively co-prescribed with antidepressant medicines.
 However, confounding data also exist refuting a positive effect of these drugs at elevating mood.
 More research is required to confirm a potentially beneficial effect of prescribing statins to people with clinical depression.”